by Bill McBride on 10/05/2010 10:00:00 AM

-The September ISM Non-manufacturing index was at 55.1%, up from 53.7% in August.
-The employment index decreased in September to 51.1%, down from 53.8% in August.
+The September ISM Non-manufacturing index was at 53.2%, up from 51.5% in August - and above expectations of 52.0%.
+The employment index showed slight expansion in September at 50.2%, up from 48.2% in August.
 Note: Above 50 indicates expansion, below 50 contraction.

 This graph shows the ISM non-manufacturing index (started in January 2008) and the ISM non-manufacturing employment diffusion index.

 From the Institute for Supply Management: September 2010 Non-Manufacturing ISM Report On Business®

 Economic activity in the non-manufacturing sector grew in September for the ninth consecutive month, say the nation's purchasing and supply executives in the latest Non-Manufacturing ISM Report On Business®.